NordicSemiconductor/pc-nrfjprog-js/README.md

 ## Required setup

-Before using the library, nRF5x-Command-Line-Tools must to be installed.
+Before using the library, nRF5x-Command-Line-Tools must be installed.
 The project includes nRF5x-Command-Line-Tools installers/archives for all supported platforms in the `nrfjprog` directory.
 These can also be [downloaded from the Nordic Semiconductor website](http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.tools%2Fdita%2Ftools%2Fnrf5x_command_line_tools%2Fnrf5x_installation.html).

 ### Windows